willoma/pycalaos/DEVELOPER.md

 An item type must inherit `Item` and be declared in the `types` dictionary at the end of the `item.py` file.

-An item type may:
+An item type may have:

-- have an `_translate(self, state)` method, to translate from the Calaos state value (as provided to `EventManager::create` in the Calaos source code) to the pycalaos state value (optional if they are identical)
+- a `_translate(self, state: str)` method, to translate from the Calaos state value (see `EventManager::create` calls in the Calaos source code) to the pycalaos state value (optional if they are identical, ie. raw strings)
-- have other methods, to send commands to Calaos (ideally, these methods must be named after the actions decribed in the `ioDoc->actionAdd` calls)
+- other methods, to send commands to Calaos (ideally, these methods must be named after the actions decribed in the `ioDoc->actionAdd` calls)

-After creating a new item type, Add a line in the mapping table in `README.md`, and add a subsection.
+After creating a new item type, Add a line in the mapping table in `README.md`, and add a subsection in the same section of the `README.md`.